- Kennel cough is a contagious disease in dogs characterized by a persistent cough of several days.

 X-rays of the chest may be a necessary test for your dog, depending on his symptoms.
 Your veterinarian will listen to the lungs with a stethoscope, and while this is important, it cannot diagnose pneumonia with certainty.
 X-rays will show if pneumonia is present, and treatment will change drastically if it is.

-Kennel Cough Treatment for Dogs
+How to Treat Kennel Cough in Dogs

 Veterinary intervention is not always necessary for kennel cough.
 Most dogs will recover without veterinary treatment, but they need their pet parents’ support.
 For example, if your dog’s appetite has decreased, you could offer him some plain cooked chicken (no bones!) and rice to entice him to eat until he is feeling better.